stichtingsem/functional-overview/services/learning-application.md

 # Learning Application

 A service that allows for the delivery of a specific learning activity in a digital environment and subject.
 This service is typically accessed via a [Learning Management system](../learning-management-system.md) but can also be accessed directly.
+This is a small change.

 ## Roles Related